fandiyannayyir/fandiyannayyir/README.md

 I'm a Software Developer passionate about building digital products that are scalable, maintainable, and meaningful.

-My work spans the entire product development lifecycle—from understanding business problems and designing software architecture to implementing frontend, backend, and infrastructure.
+My work spans the entire product development lifecycle from understanding business problems and designing software architecture to implementing frontend, backend, and infrastructure.
 I enjoy transforming ideas into reliable products while continuously improving engineering quality and development practices.

 Outside of programming, I'm also a **ṭālib al-'ilm**, striving to seek beneficial Islamic knowledge upon the manhaj of the salaf.